agardnerIT/site/_posts/2018/2018-09-12-dynatrace-host-groups.md

 ![]({{ site.baseurl }}/images/postimages/dynatrace-host-groups-3.png)

 ## Conclusion
 As already mentioned, host groups are extremely powerful and this use case is just one example.
-Stay tuned for more use cases...
+Stay tuned for more use cases..